 Magnetospheric research at UNH centers on the development of global numerical models to study and predict the interaction of the solar wind with the magnetosphere.
 The Open Geospace General Circulation Model (OpenGGCM) is one of the worldwide leading magnetosphere models, which is now a collaboration between UNH, Rice University, Colorado University, NASA Goddard Space Flight Center, and the National center for Atmospheric Research (NCAR) at Boulder, lead by UNH.
 At its core, the OpenGGCM is a magnetohydrodynamic (MHD) model of the outer parts of Earth's magnetosphere, coupled with models of the ionosphere / thermosphere system, the inner magnetosphere (ring current), and the radiation belts.
 It has been a community model available for runs on demand by the scientific community at the Community Coordinated Modeling Center (CCMC, NASA Goddard Space Flight Center) since 2002.
 Although the OpenGGCM has been in the making for some 20 years, it is continually further improved for efficiency and physical realism.
 Besides addressing fundamental problems in magnetospheric physics, we are porting the model to IBM/Cell and GPU based architectures, work on more efficient input/output strategies, adaptive mesh refinement (AMR), less diffusive/dispersive numerical algorithms, and more efficient visualization techniques.
 Several Ph.D. theses have been based on work with the OpenGGCM.
 More details about the model can be found on the OpenGGCM page and at the CCMC page.
 Some of the latest results can be found on Raeder's home page

-Encompassing an immense range of temporal and spatial scales, the fluid dynamics of the world's oceans plays a pivotal role in weather and climate, the dispersion of pollutants (e.g. spilled crude oil) and transport of chemicals, and the distribution and proliferation of biota.
+Encompassing an immense range of temporal and spatial scales, the fluid dynamics of the world's air and water play a pivotal role in weather and climate, the transport and dispersion of pollutants (e.g. spilled crude oil and smokestack plumes) and other chemicals, and the distribution and proliferation of biota.
 Over sufficiently large scales, ocean dynamics are constrained by the Earth's rotation and by the evolving interior density stratification, giving rise to a complex mosaic of inertia--gravity waves, intense jets and coherent vortices.
 A central challenge in physical oceanography is to understand the two-way coupling between these large-scale, 2D features and small-scale, fully 3D processes including Ekman boundary layer instabilities, surface and internal wave propagation, Langmuir circulation and thermal convection.
 UNH researchers are investigating these issues by studying canonical problems, aimed at revealing the fundamental physical mechanisms involved, using novel multiscale asymptotic and numerical methods.
 As in the ocean, transport and mixing in atmospheric flows involves a complex interplay between emergent nonlinear wave motions and quasi-coherent eddies, fronts, and filaments.
 Two key parameterization challenges facing modern computational weather and climate models are the treatment of internal gravity wave packets (i.e. buoyancy driven waves that propagate within the interior of the oceans and atmosphere) and of multiscale convective storm systems, which often excite these internal waves.
 UNH faculty are using advanced analytical and computational techniques, validated by in situ balloon measurements and remotely sensed lidar data, to perform detailed process studies of these phenomena with an eye toward development of improved parameterizations.